Legal Casinos in the US

 Michigan Governor Gretchen Whitmer (D) signed two significant pieces of legislation in December 2019: the Lawful Sports Betting Act and the Lawful Internet Gaming Act.
 By January 2021, a handful of online gambling companies went live in the Great Lake State with casino games, online poker, and sports betting.

-By 2023, Michigan generated nearly $2 billion in revenue from iGaming, beating New Jersey for the top spot by little more than $100,000.
+By 2023, the Michigan online casino industry generated nearly $2 billion in revenue, beating New Jersey for the top spot by little more than $100,000.

 With three land-based casinos in Detroit and 12 Native tribes, Michigan allows up to 15 online casinos (including mobile apps) to operate within the state.